boolean-uk/react-address-book-part-1/Component-tree.md

 Contains state for all contacts. passes all contacts to Dashboard. includes header with a link back to dashboard

 ## Dashboard
-Displays all contacts, has links to the OpenProfile under each contact, and a button that opens CreateContact
+Displays all contacts, has links to the ContactProfile under each contact, and a button that opens CreateContact

-## OpenProfile
+## ContactProfile
 Takes a single contact as prop, displays info from that contact,

 ## CreateContact